viadeo/kasper-framework/doc/source/manual/Access Kasper platform/Kasper java client.rst

    // do some other work while the command is being processed ...

-   // block until the result is obtained final ICommandResponse commandResponse = futureCommandResponse.get();
+   // block until the response is obtained final ICommandResponse commandResponse = futureCommandResponse.get();

 In most cases you will probably prefer using Futures.